Efficiently Engage with Collaborative Notion Comments: Expert Tips and Strategies

 1. Resolving and Archiving Comments

-As discussions evolve and comments become less relevant, keeping your Workspace tidy is crucial.
+As discussions evolve and comments become less relevant, keeping your workspace tidy is crucial.
 Notion lets you resolve or archive comments:

 • Resolving Comments: